 - Increased competence, confidence and credibility.

 - Free access to the online, password-protected Resource Library*.

 - Self-promotion on the Craving Change website for the public and other health care providers.

-* The Resource Library is updated with new references, facilitation tools, activity guides and client worksheets three times a year.
-The library currently contains 38 supplemental resources that can be used by Certified Facilitators to refresh and enhance their Craving Change workshops, follow up and support groups, and individual counseling.
+* The Resource Library contains new references, facilitation tools, activity guides and client worksheets.
+The library currently contains 38 supplemental resources that can be used by Certified Facilitators to refresh and enhance their Craving Change workshops, follow up and support groups, and individual counselling.

 The true assessment of your ability to use the Craving Change approach is for you to apply it in your practice.
 The exam’s Final Experiential Assignment ensures that you experience and self-evaluate your use of the Craving Change tools, activities or approach in a real life situation.

-Certification is valid for three years at which time completion of a shorter online re-certification exam is required.
+Certification is valid for three years at which time completion of a shorter, 2-3 hour online re-certification exam is required.
 The expiry date of the certification will be noted on the initial certificate.
 Please note that clinicians licensed between 2008-2020 were “strongly encouraged” to maintain current certification.
 New clinicians licensed beginning in 2021 are required to maintain current certification as a condition of the license.